epfl-ada/ada-2024-project-skibidata/README.md

 ## Proposed timeline
 - [x] 15 Nov.
 2024: Milestone P2
 - [ ] 22 Nov.
 2024: (Optional) Retreive more missing values from IMdB
 - [ ] 22 Nov.
-2024:
+2024: Finish the exploratory data analysis with analysis more specified to our goal
-- [ ] TO DO
+- [ ] 06 Dec.
+2024: Finish all recommendation systems (demographic, content-based and collaborative)
 - [ ] 20 Dec.
 2024 : Milestone P3
 ## Organization within the team
-- Vincent: Free loader
+- Vincent: will work on collaborative filtering
-- Mayeul:
+- Mayeul: will work on collaborative filtering
-- Arthur: Follower
+- Arthur: will work on the final website integrating our different recommendation systems
-- Alex: Team leader
+- Alex: will work on content-based filtering
-- Corentin:
+- Corentin: will work on content-based filtering
 ## Organization of the Github
-- results.ipynb : notebook that integrates all steps of the project, including data preprocessing, exploratory data visualization, feature engineering, and model building.
+- results.ipynb: notebook that integrates all steps of the project, including data preprocessing, exploratory data visualization, feature engineering, and model building.
-- Draft : folder containing files used to store experimental concepts and test scripts
+- Draft: folder containing files used to store experimental concepts and test scripts
+- Data: folder containing some csv files that contains some queried or downloaded data needed for different part of the results notebook
-- README.md :
+- README.md
 -.gitignore : Configuration file used to specify files and directories that should be ignored by Git.
-## Questions for TAs (optional)
-Add here any questions you have for us related to the proposed project.